 Establish a positive classroom climate with simple music classroom rules set to rhythm patterns, plan a fun music mixer activity, and your school song.
 Week 1 lesson plans are done!

 Important Note: These activities include hand clap patterns where students move from partner to partner.
 In a COVID environment, this is NOT a good idea.
 Modify the activity by doing the same movements in the air at a safe distance, but NOT touching.

 P.S.
 If you don’t have an engaging, fun school song that your school can take pride in, write one.
 That will be a topic for a future post.

 What Are Music Mixer Activities?

 Music mixer activities can take a variety of forms.
 I like to design activities so students are singing, moving, and interacting with each other.
 You can turn almost any song into a music mixer activity.
-A simple welcoming song is perfect for Back to School season.
-They also work well after fall, winter, or spring breaks.
+A simple welcoming song can be embellished to create perfect Back to School activities for elementary music.
+These activities also work well after fall, winter, or spring breaks.

 Hand clap patterns and chants are great elements to add to music mixers.
 Some type of rotation is important so students “mix it up” and partner with several different students.